 We even attach our self-images to the products we own.

 The more expensive the product we own, the more self-confidence we feel.

-Although it's stupid, it happens with most people.
+Although it’s stupid, it happens to most people.

 We are not addicted to drugs.
 But we are addicted to our shiny gadgets.

 The authors talk about how various religions don’t support the idea of pursuing wealth as the ultimate goal.